 The UK Agriculture Bill is currently making its way through Parliament; this is designed to provide a legislative framework for agriculture, and more specifically, agricultural support schemes across the UK as the UK leaves the EU.
 It contains provisions relating to food security and the functioning of the food supply chain.
 The COVID-19 pandemic has put these provisions in stark relief, and could potentially lead to both greater scrutiny of the provisions and any associated powers.
 Such moves may be significant as they could potentially address some of the concerns that have existed around the validity of the provisions in terms of their scope and resources.
 Additionally, and in direct response to COVID-19, the Agriculture, Environment and Rural Affairs Committee at Westminster has initiated a Committee Inquiry into COVID-19 and food supply that is going to look at how disruptions in the food supply chain should be managed.
 The Committee will initially identify current problems and strategies for mitigating potential risks.

-In concert, these developments are potentially providing a real opportunity for farmers to both highlight their contribution to food security and the functioning of food supply chain at a time when both are being extensively tested within the public eye.
+In concert, these developments are potentially providing a real opportunity for farmers to both highlight their contribution to food security and the functioning of food supply chains at a time when both are being extensively tested within the public eye.
 In particular, there may not be a better time for farmers to effectively register concerns that they have had around the functioning of the supply chain and the role and power of producers, processors and retailers within it.